zamronypj/zzzcache/README.md

         ];
     }, $ttl);

-When `$cacheableItem->data()` is called, it call closure function pass in constructor and return data that defiend in closure.
+When `$cacheableItem->data()` is called, it callss closure function pass in constructor and return data that defined in closure.

 Of course, you are free to implement your own.